harshaparida/harshaparida/README.md

 💬 Ask me about AI, ML, DL, computer vision, or NLP!

-⚡ Fun fact: Did you know that the first computer virus was created as a harmless experiment?
-🧪 My journey in tech started with simple curiosity, and now, it's a thrilling adventure every day! 🚀<br>
+⚡ Fun fact: Did you know that the first computer virus was created as a harmless experiment?<br> 🧪 My journey in tech started with simple curiosity, and now, it's a thrilling adventure every day! 🚀<br>